dk4ho/pokemon-evolution-chain/README.md

 ## How to Run

 1. Ensure you have Node.js installed on your system.
 You can download it from [Node.js](https://nodejs.org/) official website.

+    **Verify Installation**

     You can check if you have it installed by runing command in terminal or command prompt.
+If Node.js is installed successfully then it will display the version of the Node.js
     ```bash
     node -v
     ```